Mushroom-Daemon/doks/content/docs/3_psych_triggers/additional_triggers.md

   * The feeling of quality and durability in your hand
   * Etc...

+### Plan/Future Pacing

+To complete this micro course you'll need:
+1. 174 3.5" index cards (or any paper, really)
+2. A pen or pencil
+3. 30 minutes a day blocked off for the next 7 days

 ### Social Proof

 Testimonials, all that shit.
 This ties in with authority, but it's a good thing to include.